nmzz209741/inkpandas/README.md

     ```bash
     cd inkpandas
     ```
 3. Check whether the docker compose file is present.
 Check whether backend and frontend both have their .env files.
-If not, create the .env files on the basis of `example.env` file descriptions
+If not, create the .env files on the basis of `example.env` file descriptions.
+Install npm dependencies for each as:
+    ```bash
+    npm i
+    ```
 4. Run the command
    `docker compose pull`
 5. Run the script: